japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-CompactibleFileStreamLog.md

   logs: Array[T]): Boolean
 ----

-NOTE: `add` is part of the <<spark-sql-streaming-HDFSMetadataLog.adoc#add, HDFSMetadataLog Contract>> to store metadata for a batch.
+NOTE: `add` is part of the <<spark-sql-streaming-HDFSMetadataLog.md#add, HDFSMetadataLog Contract>> to store metadata for a batch.

 `add`...FIXME